BacMet is maintained at the University of Gothenburg, Sweden. Please contact prof Joakim Larsson for more information.

 Classification Database (TCDB).
 All data and metadata have been manually scrutinized before included into BacMet.

-From 421 PubMed articles, a core dataset of 470 experimentally confirmed genes (as of 30 October 2013) was created (referred to as 'BacMet Experimentally Confirmed database').
-This core-dataset was used as to obtain homologous sequences from NCBI non-redundant protein database using BLAST (version 2.2.25), forming the larger 'BacMet Predicted database'.
+In version 1.0, using 421 PubMed articles, a core dataset of 470 experimentally confirmed genes was created (referred to as 'BacMet Experimentally Confirmed database') (October 2013).
+In the current version (version 2.0), the number of experimentally confirmed resistance genes increased to 753.
+To build the predicted database, we applied a bioinformatics approach where experimentally confirmed gene sequences were used to obtain homologous sequences from NCBI non-redundant protein database using BLAST (version 2.2.25), forming the larger 'BacMet Predicted database'.
 A multistage filtering was performed to collect homologous sequences.
 Initially, a fixed e-value cutoff of ≤ 0.01 followed by a fixed coverage cutoff of 80% was used for all sequence matches.
 Additionally, a 90% fixed identity cutoff was applied for protein sequences originating from plasmids, while an individual identity cut-off was set for each chromosomal sequence.
 Redundancy was removed by clustering all homologous protein sequences with a 100% identity cut-off using USEARCH (version 5.2.32).

 Only compounds or active substances that are used in biocidal products listed in the review programme as 'existing in the biocidal products in EU market' by European Commission Regulation (EC) No 1451/2007 and other compounds that are not listed in the EC list but have been used as biocides were classified as 'biocides'.
 Classical antibiotic compounds were excluded as they are covered in antibiotic resistance gene databases but genes confer resistance to both antibiotics and biocides have been included.
 The search for antibacterial biocide resistance genes also resulted in the identification of resistance genes to other chemical compounds that have experimental evidence as potentially toxic to bacteria, but generally not used as biocides, i.e. not used with the intention to kill bacteria, such as dyes, organic solvents etc. In principle, such compounds do also have the potential to co-select for antibiotic resistance and shown to be conferring resistance to, by genes that are resistant to other biocides and metals as well, we have therefore included these genes in the database, but under the heading 'other compounds'.